JetBrains/amper/docs/Documentation.md

   JVM, Objective-C, and Swift.

 Joint compilation is already supported for Java and Kotlin, with 2-way interoperability: Java code can reference Kotlin declarations, and vice versa.

-In the future, Kotlin Native will also support joint Kotlin+Swift compilation in the same way, but this is not the case yet.
-At the moment, Kotlin code is first compiled into an Objective-C frameworks, and then Swift is compiled using the Xcode toolchain with a dependency on that framework.
-This means that Swift code can reference Kotlin declarations, but Kotlin cannot reference Swift declarations.

-In Amper, both Java and Swift code can be placed alongside Kotlin code in the same `src` folder:
+So Java code can be placed alongside Kotlin code in the same source folder that is compiled for JVM/Android:

 ```
 |-src/